Siren-W/Game-Engine-Minimax/README.md

 * D (Deterministic)—the agent will select the first move that it finds (the leftmost option in the tree) during its traversal.
 * R (Random)—the agent will pick a random move.
-* M (Minimax)—the agent will pick a move using the minimax algorithm.
-You will be prompted for a max. search depth.
+* M (Minimax)—the agent will pick a move using the Minimax algorithm.
+You will be prompted for a maximum search depth.
-* A (Alpha-beta pruning)—the agent will pick a move using AB pruning.
-You will be prompted for a max. search depth.
+* A (Alpha-Beta pruning)—the agent will pick a move using A-B pruning.
+You will be prompted for a maximum search depth.

-Passing in an invalid number or type of arguments will result in the system defaulting to a human vs a random player.
+Passing in an invalid number or type of arguments will result in the system defaulting to a human vs. a random player.

 ## Your task